Topological data analysis of C. elegans locomotion and behavior: Materials and methods

-The Hilbert space setting lets us use linear algebra-based machine learning techniques like principal component analysis (PCA).
-The principal components from PCA on discretized landscapes can be converted into a format much like a persistence landscape --- a sequence of continuous functions on $\RR$ --- but the principal components are not themselves landscapes because the functions fail to be nonnegative.
+This vector space (in fact, Hilbert space) setting lets us use linear algebra-based statistical and machine learning techniques such as principal component analysis (PCA).
+The principal components from PCA on discretized landscapes can be converted into a format much like a persistence landscape --- a sequence of continuous functions on $\RR$ --- but the principal components are not themselves persistence landscapes because the functions fail to be nonnegative.